julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## De-referencing

 <p>I've just mentioned that we can de-reference a pointer.
-This means, in short, that we can access the value stored in the address that the pointer holds and not the address itself.
+This means, in short, that we can access the value stored in the address that the pointer holds.
 This is why when we pass <custom-code>pointer</custom-code> to a function that prints out its value we get the address in hexadecimal and when we pass <custom-code>*pointer</custom-code> (with an asterisk) we get the value.</p>
 <p>In the latter, we are de-referencing the pointer.
 We are basically telling the pointer "hey, tell me what value is stored inside the address you have".</p>
 <p>We can also use de-referencing to change the values that are stored in the address held by the pointer.
 Let's see an example:</p>